 - Focus the discussion on what constitutes academic integrity (e.g. whether or not collaboration is permitted), not on ethics (e.g. that it’s inherently wrong to cheat).

 - Assume that any past exams are out in the open and that students may have access to them.
-If you have reused exam questions from year-to-year, consider either using different questions this year or writing new questions next year.
-Paraphrasing questions can also help reduce cheating (Golden and Kohlbeck 2020).
+If you have reused exam questions from year-to-year, consider either using different questions this year or writing new questions next year (Eaton, 2021).
+Paraphrasing questions can also help reduce cheating (Golden & Kohlbeck, 2020).

 - Write complex questions that require students to apply knowledge and that probe higher-order thinking.
 Consider scenario-based questions that require students to apply knowledge to a novel scenario.
 This can come from designing a question stem that relies on application or an understanding of multiple concepts covered in the course.
 It can also be done by providing answer choices that require a high level of understanding to discriminate between them.